 Using 1.83m or 3.66m slatted screen boards is advised as it makes it easier to keep a balanced appearance with posts.

 Install each screen board directly onto the post, starting at the bottom.
 Fix each post using stainless steel nails, ensuring they are straight using a spirit level.

-To create a uniform gap within proportion, a 19mm space is recommended between boards.
+To create a uniform gap within proportion, an 18-20mm space is recommended between boards.
 A simple trick is to balance the face of a loose board on top of the fixed board, then fasten the next board above this, removing the loose length once completed.

 Repeat the process.
 If your first board is square then the remaining screen boards should automatically follow suit, though it is always good practice to check as you go along.